chaturay/serverless-artillery/README.md

 See the [Splitting and Distribution Logic Customization](#splitting-and-distribution-logic-customization) section for an in depth discussion of how splitting is implemented and what you control with these parameters as well as the concerns involved in making decisions about them.
 See the comments in [`~/lambda/handler.js`](lib/lambda/handler.js) for detailed documentation of the semantics the code has with regard to them (search for '`const constants`').
 By the way, you now have the source code to change those hard-coded limits and can change them at will if you so desire - we wanted to provide a margin of safety and guardrails but not restrictions.

 #### Debugging and Tracing Behavior Customization
-There are two primary tools for debugging and tracing the load generating Lambda function and how it splits and executes the task it has been given.
+There are two primary tools for debugging and tracing the load generator Lambda function and how it splits and executes the task it has been given.
 Define the following in your `script.yml`:
 ```
 {
   _trace: true,